 Chrissy and Corey are the star-struck lovers in the skateboard movie Thrashin’.

-Thrashin’ is a skateboarding movie about Corey Webster (Josh Brolin), a 17-year old championship-caliber skater from the San Fernando Valley who is coming into Los Angeles to compete in a couple of skateboarding competitions and try to get an endorsement contract with a skateboard company.
+Thrashin’ is a skateboarding movie about Corey Webster (Josh Brolin), a seventeen-year-old championship-caliber skater from the San Fernando Valley who is coming into Los Angeles to compete in a couple of skateboarding competitions and try to get an endorsement contract with a skateboard company.
 As the film opens, you see Corey get packed and travel into town by a combination of hitchhiking and skating where he heads to the Venice beach area to stay with friends.
 Corey’s friends Tyler (Brooke McCarter), Radley (Josh Richman), Bozo (Brett Marx), and Little Stevie (David Wagner) are just finishing building a skateboarding practice ramp, and when they finish, we quickly see how talented a skater Corey is when he tries out the ramp.

 Hook and the Daggers party at their hangout.